 - Disaster or emergency

-It is crucial to talk to your pediatrician if you are concerned that your child’s normal separation anxiety may have progressed into a disorder.
-He or she can perform a complete physical exam and make sure no underlying physical issues or medications contributing to the stress.
+It is crucial to talk to your pediatrician if you are concerned that your child’s separation anxiety may have progressed into a separation anxiety disorder.
+Your child’s doctor can perform a complete physical exam to ensure no underlying physical issues or medications contribute to the stress.

 Your pediatrician may recommend your child see a psychologist or other mental health professional if there are no physical causes for the separation anxiety.
 A child psychologist or psychiatrist can give your child a psychological evaluation.
 This evaluation can include a structured interview where the professional can converse with your child about their feelings and observe their behavior.